feathersjs/docs/databases/memory.md

 });

 // Start the server.
-var port = 3030;
+const port = 3030;

 app.listen(port, function() {
   console.log(`Feathers server listening on port ${port}`);
 });
 ```

-You can run this example [from GitHub](https://github.com/feathersjs/feathers-memory/blob/master/example/app.js) by using `node examples/app` and going to [localhost:3030/todos](http://localhost:3030/todos).
+Run the example with `node app.js` and go to [localhost:3030/todos](http://localhost:3030/todos).
 You will see the test Todo that we created at the end of that file.